• Gluten-Free Recipes

 Serving Suggestions

-I love to eat slices of this gluten free lemon loaf plain but you can easily make it fancy with whipped cream and fresh fruit like strawberries and blueberries.
-Or serve it with vanilla ice cream drizzled with caramel sauce for a treat.
+I love to eat slices of this gluten free lemon loaf plain, but they're also lovely topped with whipped cream and fresh fruit like strawberries and blueberries.
+Or, add a big dollop of lemon curd or honey lemon curd, or strawberry honey jam.

 Storage Options